yassineland/puzzleAI/README.md

 # puzzleAI
-Use the State-space resolution algorithm to resolve 8 puzzle (numbers) and 11 puzzle (image) and display the moves.
+State-space resolution in AI using the A* method to resolve 8 puzzle (numbers) and 11 puzzle (image) and display the moves.
 In addition, you can play it manually and change parameters (example: number of cells).

 # How to use?